On the interaction of the Coxeter transformation and the rowmotion bijection: Introduction

 we have that the projective dimension of $I_i$ is bounded by $i$ for all $i \geq 0$.
 In \cite{I}, Iyama defined the so-called \emph{grade bijection} of an Auslander regular algebra $A$.
 It is a permutation of the simple modules of $A$, whose precise definition we will recall in the next section.
 Again, we can associate a permutation matrix to the grade bijection that we will usually denote by $R_A$, or $R$ for short, for an Auslander regular algebra $A$.
 One of the main results in \cite{IM} states that a finite lattice $L$ is distributive if and only if the incidence algebra $kL$ is Auslander regular.
 Moreover, when $L$ is distributive the grade bijection gives a homological realisation of the rowmotion bijection, when one identifies the elements of the lattice $L$ with the simple $kL$-modules in a natural way.
 This leads to the natural question, whether for other Auslander regular algebras there is a simple relation between the Coxeter matrix and the grade bijection.

 We give a positive answer for an important class of algebras that also appears in combinatorics.
 Namely, an algebra $A$ is called $n$-representation-finite if $A$ has global dimension at most $n$ and there is an $n$-cluster tilting object $M$ in $\mod A$, which is then uniquely given when we assume that $M$ is basic.
-The notion of $n$-representation finite algebras was introduced in \cite{Iya2} and includes many important classes of algebras such as all path algebras of Dynkin type, higher Auslander algebras of Dynkin type $\mathcal{A}$ that have strong relations to the combinatorics of cyclic polytopes \cite{OT} and the 2-representation finite algebras that have strong relations to quivers with potential and Jacobian algebras \cite{HI}.
-For an $n$-representation finite $A$ with $n$-cluster tilting module $M$, the endomorphism algebra $B:=\End_A(M)$ will be an higher Auslander algebra that is thus Auslander regular.
+The notion of $n$-representation finite algebras was introduced in \cite{Iya2} and includes many important classes of algebras such as all path algebras of Dynkin type, higher Auslander algebras of Dynkin type $A$ that have strong relations to the combinatorics of cyclic polytopes \cite{OT} and the 2-representation finite algebras that have strong relations to quivers with potential and Jacobian algebras \cite{HI}.
+For an $n$-representation finite $A$ with $n$-cluster tilting module $M$, the endomorphism algebra $B:=\End_A(M)$ will be an higher Auslander algebra.
+Higher Auslander algebras are those algebras $B$ with finite global dimension and a minimal injective coresolution

+such that the projective dimension of $I_i$ is zero for $i=0,1,...,n-1$, when $n$ denotes the global dimension.
+Thus by definition higher Auslander algebras are always Auslander regular.
 Our second main result is as follows for such algebras $B$. \begin{theorem} Let $A$ be an $n$-representation finite algebra with $n$-cluster tilting module $M$.
 Let $B=\End_A(M)$ with grade bijection $R$ and Coxeter matrix $C$.
 If $n$ is even then $(R^{-1}C)^2=id$ and if $n$ is odd then $(R^{-1}C+id)^2=0$. \end{theorem}